 “Equity Portfolio Termination

-Date means with respect to the Equity Portfolio, the date falling twelve (12) months after the Equity Operation Termination Date of the last outstanding Equity Operation in the relevant Portfolio.
+Date means with respect to the [relevant] Equity Portfolio, the earliest date of (i) the date falling twelve (12) months after the Equity Operation Termination Date of the last outstanding Equity Operation in the relevant Equity Portfolio or (ii) 30 September 2047.

 “Equity Product(s)” means [insert the name of the Financial Product] set out in Product Schedule [insert number] and the [insert the name of the Financial Product] set out in Product Schedule [insert number].

-“Equity Reflows” means any non-recallable amounts received by the Implementing Partner from Equity Intermediaries (including any Recoveries) and any net proceeds from the Secondary Sales of the Equity Operations.
+“Equity Reflows” means any non-recallable amounts received by the Implementing Partner from Equity Intermediaries (including any Recoveries) and any net proceeds received by the Implementing Partner from the Secondary Sales of the Equity Operations.

-“EU Investment” means the amount committed by the Implementing Partner under an Equity Operation and covered by the EU Guarantee.
+“EU Investment” means the portion of the amount committed by the Implementing Partner under an Equity Operation that is covered by the EU Guarantee.

 “EU Investment